 Termination Information Sessions

-Student Assist and Student Wellbeing Staff will be running online and in-person information sessions for semester one 2022 terminations.
+Student Assist and Student Wellbeing Staff will be running online and in-person information sessions for semester two 2022 terminations.

 Visit our What's On webpage to view the event sessions.